+Activity Evidence that supports this approach Challenge number(s) addressed Oracy/Speech and Language NELI programme used for children in reception who are working below age related expectations.
 This will include training time for the Teaching assistant.
 ICAN Boost programme to be introduced as an intervention for KS1 and KS2 children Targeted SAL provision for pupils who need a high level of SAL support.
-Cost of HLTA to support delivery of this. (educationendowmentfou ndation.org.uk) Continued Targeted SAL for PP children with need facilitated following SAL reports.
-Phonics Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Cost of HLTA to support delivery of this.
+Oral language interventions can have a positive impact on pupils' language skills.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 5 Phonics Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our local English hub.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Continue Little Wandle scheme implemented with keep up sessions for children as needed.
-Rapid Catch up Little Wandle used in KS2.
-2 Targeted interventionEngaging with the National Tutoring Pro- gramme to provide a blend of tuition, mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.Small group intervention and tutoring will cover Phonics, Reading Tuition targeted at spe- cific needs and knowledge gaps can be an effective method to support low attaining pu- pils or those falling be- hind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Interventions will be moni- tored rigorously and re- Continued small group tuition for upper KS2 children in Maths to narrow gaps in learning.
-4
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Targeted intervention Tuition targeted at specific needs and knowledge gaps can be an effective 4

+Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
+A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers. method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Interventions will be monitored rigorously and reviewed regularly to ensure that they are having the planned impact Small group intervention and tutoring will cover Phonics, Reading comprehension and Maths across KS1 and KS2